mattva01/schooltool/src/schooltool/level/rest/README.txt

     ... """)
     HTTP/1.1 200 Ok
     ...

+XXX mg: WTF?
+I PUT the same thing I GOT and it suddenly changes into a
+        completely different thing?
+That's not REST!

 If we now look at the promotion again, we will see that it now returns a workflow item.